 - If the employee worked less than one year, divide wages by the number of weeks worked

-- Any period in which an employee missed more than 7 consecutive calendar days of work was not included in the calculation
+- Any period in which an employee missed more than seven consecutive calendar days of work was not included in the calculation

 Workers’ Comp Claim Compensation Rates

-- Calculation: 66⅔ percent of average weekly wage not exceeding the state’s maximum rate
+- Calculation: 66⅔ percent of the average weekly wage not exceeding the state’s maximum rate

 - Minimum rate: $30 a week

-- Mileage: Reimbursed for medical treatment more than 20 miles from home (Also adjusted annually — 58 cents per mile for 2019)
+- Mileage: Reimbursed for medical treatment more than 20 miles round trip (Also adjusted annually — 70 cents per mile for 2026)

-- Other costs: Travel, hotel and food costs may also be reimbursed
+- Other costs: Travel, hotel, and food costs may also be reimbursed if an overnight stay is necessary for medical treatment.

 Waiting Period For Payment